Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 What Is the Intent of ISO 26000?

-Social responsibility certainly includes ensuring worker safety, not hiring young children, never using forced labor and paying fair wages.
-While it can be noble and even profitable to find under-educated groups and train them for high paying work or donate to local non-profits to help the community around it, ISO 26000 codifies these things and much more.
-It is a set of ISO guidelines telling companies to practice affirmative action, donate money to certain types of charities, invest in local education, take action against global warming / climate change, seek to improve wealth distribution, and give non-profits and consumer groups an equal stake at the negotiating table with owners, management, shareholders and employees.
+The document is a set of ISO guidelines telling companies to practice affirmative action, donate money to certain types of charities, invest in local education, take action against global warming and climate change, seek to improve wealth distribution, and give non-profits and consumer groups an equal stake at the negotiating table with owners, management, shareholders, and employees.

 Too Many Mandates Could Be Too Much to Manage

 The triple-bottom-line mandate undermines the viability of a business.
-The triple bottom line of social responsibility for businesses says they are obligated to society, the environment and their financial bottom line.
+The triple bottom line of social responsibility for businesses says they are obligated to society, the environment, and their financial bottom line.
 Creating independent obligations of the company to stakeholders and the environment leads to social control of the company.
-Official regulations created by nations adopting ISO CR as law enforces these additional obligations; this certainly brings social and government control of the business.
+Official regulations created by nations adopting ISO CR as law enforce these additional obligations; this certainly adds social and government control to private business operations.

-The triple bottom line concept undermines the success of the company by demanding it act as a non-profit in many regards and advocate of various social justice principles in others.
-The company is less likely to succeed financially when it is pushed to chase other goals set by those who don’t care about its financial stability.
-And while ISO 26000 sets many goals for an organization, none of which is the financial viability of the company.
+The triple bottom line concept undermines the success of a company by demanding it act as a nonprofit in many regards and advocate of various social justice principles in others.
+The company is less likely to succeed financially when it is pushed to chase other goals set by those who don’t have a stake in its financial stability.
+And while ISO 26000 sets many goals for an organization, none of them is the financial viability of the company.

 A separate limit on ISO 26000 is the financial bottom line itself.
-Companies simply don’t have infinite resources to invest is social welfare, when their first and foremost purpose is to generate an income.
-This rule excludes the low-profit limited liability company (L3C), which are rare and relatively new.
+Companies simply don’t have infinite resources to invest in social welfare when their first and foremost purpose is to generate an income.
+This rule excludes low-profit, limited liability companies (L3C), which are rare and relatively new.

-Given the high rate failure of healthcare coops and other types of cooperatives, the low profit limited liability corporation or other “nonprofits that make a profit” do not prove that businesses that focus on social responsibility first manage to make a profit over the long term.
-However, there are many for profit companies that have been in business for decades, and in a few cases, centuries.
-The key to a business’ survival is identify its core and do it well for a reasonable price – and adding more mandates makes this hard if not impossible.
+Given the high rate of failure of healthcare coops and other types of cooperatives, low-profit, limited liability corporations or other “nonprofits that make a profit” do not prove that businesses that focus on social responsibility first manage to make a profit over the long term.
+However, there are many for-profit companies that have been in business for decades, and in a few cases, centuries.
+The key to a business's survival is to identify its purpose and do it well for a reasonable price.
+Adding more mandates makes this hard if not impossible.

 All for Show?